habitat-sh/on-prem-builder/on-prem-docs/bootstrap-core.md

 ## Enable Native Package Support

-The habitat packages are now built with updated dependencies from the `LTS-2024` channel instead of the `stable` channel.
-Some of these package dependencies include `native` packages.
-In order for an on-prem builder instance to host LTS packages or the latest released `stable` habitat packages including these native package dependencies, that builder instance must be configured to allow native package support.
+A couple of the new LTS supported packages include `native` packages.
+In order for an on-prem builder instance to host LTS packages, that builder instance must be configured to allow native package support.
 This is done by enabling the `nativepackages` feature and specifying `core` as an allowed native package origin.
 To do this, an on-prem builder's `/hab/user/builder-api/config/user.toml` file should be edited so that the `[api]` section looks as follows:

 ```
 [api]